SamCHogg/GlossyMudcrab/README.md

 # Glossy Mudcrab

-A discord bot for ESO Trials.
+A Discord bot to help organise Trials and Dungeon runs in ESO.